mathswe-ops/templates/react/mathswe-app/README.md

 Update the `package.json` when needed, like `name` and `"version": "0.1.0-dev"`.

+### Common Code

+Shared code that still doesn't belong to a library is in the [commons](../common) directory.
+Merge those sources in your MathSwe React app to keep synced.

 ### Final Step

 Delete dummy Vite files, like icons from `/public` and `/src/assets`.
 Delete